-With a 5:30am pick-up and a 6am flight, companies brief all flyers with a safety talk before taking to the skies.
-Balloons take off on the southern edge of the plains and fly across a section, following the winds and promising spectacular views of some of the biggest and most iconic temples.
+Balloon flights take place at sunrise, which usually means a 5:30am pick-up and a 6am launch.
+Companies brief all flyers with a safety talk before taking to the skies.
+Balloons take off on the southern edge of the plains and fly across a section of the site, following the winds and promising spectacular views of some of the biggest and most iconic temples.

-Although balloons are relatively high up, the sunrise combined with the endless views of temples, grasslands, and other hot air balloons littering the sky is one of the most incredible sights.
+The balloons are relatively high up, offering endless views of temples, grasslands, and other hot air balloons littering the sky.
+Combined with the sunrise, it is one of the most incredible sights.

 After, make time to explore the temples by bike or foot to get up close.
 Combining both experiences will be unforgettable, so be sure to do both!

-Having traveled on the ground through the temples by electric bike and by foot, flying overhead in a hot air balloon above the temples and pagodas is an experience well worth splurging for.
+Having traveled on the ground through the temples by electric bike and by foot, I can assure you that flying overhead in a hot air balloon above the temples and pagodas is an experience well worth splurging for.

-With two different companies, Oriental Ballooning and Balloons Over Bagan, offering 8 to 16 passenger flights, splurge for one of the 8 passenger flights that cost around US $380.
-With less people, you have more room to move around, feel comfortable, and enjoy the best views possible.
+Two different companies, Oriental Ballooning and Balloons Over Bagan, offer passenger flights.
+As of 2021, Oriental Ballooning offered a 12-passenger balloon ride for US $399/person.
+Balloons Over Bagan offered a Classic option in a 16-passenger balloon for US $350/person, or the Premium option in an 8-person balloon for US $450/person.
+With fewer people, you have more room to move around, feel more comfortable, and enjoy the best views possible.

 Flying in the month of November, there was no rain, the winds were low, and the air was quite dry.
 Flights generally take place between October-March, however they are often cancelled throughout the season for safety reasons if there’s too much wind or rain.